"Apparently it is the 99th day." Boy dressed as an old man for the 100th school day, the day before - Mash Viral

-HUTTO, Texas (KXAN) – A first classer in Texas dressed as an old man – complete with an argyle sweater, a walking stick, a bow tie and a home-made mustache – to celebrate the 100th school day.
+HUTTO, Texas (KXAN) – TyKell is ready to celebrate the 100th school day.
+He dressed like an old man, complete with an argyle sweater, a walking stick, a bow tie, and a home-made mustache.

-The only problem?
-Monday was actually the 99th school day.
+The only problem is that Monday is the 99th school day.
 A confusion with his teacher meant that he went to school the day before.

 “So today was NOT the hundredth school day. apparently it’s the 99th day, “emailed TyKell’s mother, Cheryl Hill, KXAN.” … so guess who dressed like an old man. “